-Freedom Season is here for those of us in the USA, and as we all know, that means that tomorrow, July 4th—that’s right!—Mike’s Camera stores will be closed!
+Freedom Season is here for those of us in the USA, and as we all know, that means that Sunday, July 4th—that’s right!—Mike’s Camera stores will be closed!
 Oh, and there will be fireworks aplenty, too.
-Here are ways to improve your ability to capture shots of those elusive, exciting explosives.
+Here are ways to improve your ability to capture spectacular images of those elusive, exciting explosives.

 Level 1: Novice

 If you want great fireworks photos right away, but aren’t confident in your understanding of the manual functions on your camera, fear not!
 Here’s an easy list of settings that will, at the very least, improve your results until you can improve your understanding.
 (If your camera has a “fireworks” mode, of course, that would be the very easiest option.
 It may be buried under “scene”!)

 Note that you must have a tripod or some sort of stable area to place your camera while photographing.
 You will not be able to get a crisp photo hand-holding.

 - Set your focus mode to manual, set your focus all the way to infinity (often represented by ∞), then back just slightly.
 (If you don’t have that degree of control, infinity proper should work just fine.)
 Then, don’t touch it.

 - Turn on your self timer.
 Most cameras have a short-wait option (usually two seconds).
 This will allow the camera time to settle between the disturbance of the shutter-press and the actual exposure.
 (Optional alternative: use a shutter release or remote app.)

 - Set your EV compensation to -1.0 (the preview on your screen should look darker as you go down).
 Since the scene at large is so dark, the camera will try to brighten the photo, leaving you something with lame, grayish blacks and completely blown-out highlights.